Understanding HFO-1234ze and HFA-152a: A Formulato...

 What Is HFO-1234ze?

 HFO-1234ze (trans-1,3,3,3-tetrafluoropropene) represents the hydrofluoroolefin class of propellants specifically developed as an environmentally sustainable alternative to traditional HFCs.
-With a GWP of less than 1, comparable to carbon dioxide, HFO-1234ze addresses climate concerns whilst maintaining pharmaceutical-grade purity standards required for inhalation products.
+With a GWP of less than 1, comparable to that of carbon dioxide, HFO-1234ze addresses climate concerns whilst maintaining the pharmaceutical-grade purity standards required for inhalation products.

 Physical and Chemical Properties